Exact Coordinate Descent for High-Dimensional Regularized Huber Regression: Proposed Method

 \subsection{Huberized Median for Univariate Samples}

 We explain the proposed algorithm by illustrating the univariate Huberized median problem, possibly with a penalty term.
-Suppose we have $n$ observations $\{X_1,\ldots,X_n\}$ and $\lambda \ge 0$.
-Then the Huberized median is obtained by solving
+Suppose we have one-dimensional observations $\{x_1,\ldots,x_n\}$, and $\lambda \geq 0$ and $\alpha\in[0,1]$ are given.
+The regularized Huberized median is obtained by solving

 Recall the Huber loss \eqref{e:huber_loss} with threshold $\delta>0$, which can be written as

 Its derivative \eqref{e:huber_deriv} is then